Gardening from a Therapy Point of View

 The key to injury-free gardening is to plan your tasks and use good body mechanics.
 Avoid long-term, highly repetitive actions which lead to physical aches and pains down the road.
 Add a bit of variety to your day - weed for 15-20 minutes, stop, take a break or rake for awhile.
 Then return to your weeding.
 Limit the time in any one position to 20 minutes or less, change positions or change activity.
 Keep moving, it's all about change....frequent change.

-The most common gardening-related complaints seen by physical therapy are hand pain, low back strain, and knee stiffness.
+The most common gardening-related complaints seen by physical and occupational therapy are hand pain, low back strain, and knee stiffness.
 Hand, finger, and thumb problems arise from overuse.
 Gripping and squeezing hand tools, forceful weed pulling, as well as close encounters with blackberry bush thorns.
 These all contribute to hand pain and stiffness.
-Take good care of your hands by
+Take good care of your hands with your own hand therapy

 - Using soft grip handles on hand tools